-Samsung Bespoke Refrigerator Family Hub Plus has a 32-inch screen
+Samsung Bespoke Refrigerator Family Hub Plus has a 32-inch touchscreen

-(Pocket-lint) - Samsung has announced it will reveal a new fridge at the Consumer Electronics Show (CES) taking place in Las Vegas at the beginning of January 2023.
+Samsung has announced it will reveal a new fridge at the Consumer Electronics Show (CES) taking place in Las Vegas at the beginning of January 2023.

 The South Korean company will debut the Bespoke Refrigerator Family Hub Plus at the show, which offers a 32-inch Full HD touchscreen display.